Calton Hill [Get the Best Views & Photos of Edinburgh]

 The Observatory, New Town and the Firth of Forth

-LOOKING SOUTH EAST TO WEST
+Panorama LOOKING SOUTH EAST TO WEST

 Panoramic view from Arthur’s Seat across to Princes Street